Debaditya-Mohanty/Wav2vec_segmented_output/README.md

 on each side.
 Combined with each frame's ~25 ms receptive field, a small amount of neighboring-phone acoustic evidence bleeds into every window.

-This favors recall over precision: short words are less likely to produce an empty sequence, at the cost of occasional spurious boundary phones.
-Flip to `ceil` on start and `floor` on end for the opposite trade-off — but do it globally, and note which convention produced any given results file, because the two are not comparable.

 ### 5.4 Very short segments cannot crash the model